tussock/VirtualBoxBackup/README.md

 Backup a set of VMs running in VirtualBox.

 ## Overview
-Given a set of VMs running in virtualbox, this script will back them all up to a given folder.
-The method used is to copy the folder, making for the safest and simplest restore process.
+Given a set of VMs running in virtualbox, this script will back them all up to a given folder by making a complete copy of the VM folder.
+This makes for the safest and simplest restore process.
+The backup files are compressed, encrypted and rotated.

 ## Process
 The process is as follows: